juju/docs/src/en/charms-scaling.md

 Note that because this is the only unit running on the underlying machine, the machine will also be removed.

-A machine can be manually removed via the `remove-machine` command unless any of the following is true for that machine:
+A machine can be manually removed unless any of the following is true for that
+machine:

  - it has no running units
  - it is not being used as the only controller